-If you do not have an unexpired US Passport, you may use an Original or Certified copy of your US Government issued Birth Certificate provided it meets acceptaable criteria.
+If you do not have an unexpired US Passport, you may use an Original or Certified copy of your US Government issued Birth Certificate provided it meets acceptable criteria.

 A U.S. Military ID does not constitute proof of U.S. Citizenship for the purposes of the TSA regulation.
 (Your training with ATP is not accomplished under a government contract.)

-Do not bring a Birth Certificate as proof of U.S. Citizenship without first verifying that it meets all of the acceptaable criteria.
+Do not bring a Birth Certificate as proof of U.S. Citizenship without first verifying that it meets all of the acceptable criteria.

 Obtaining Proof of United States Citizenship

 If time permits, ATP recommends obtaining or renewing your U.S. Passport as soon as possible.
 For more information, please see the U.S. Department of State web site.
 Every U.S. pilot should have a passport—airlines and corporate operators require a U.S. Passport prior to employment.

 Birth Certificate (2 Weeks Normally; 3-5 Business Days Expedited)

 If you do not have time to receive your passport before the date you need to train, you may obtain a new certified copy of your state-issued birth certificate from VitalChek, a private company that expedites obtaining records from local agencies.
 The cost for this service is approximately $40 for the fastest processing.

 The following excerpt of the regulation describes acceptable forms of proof of U.S. Citizenship.
 Please carefully follow ATP’s recommendations above to ensure compliance and a trouble-free experience upon arriving for training.